vuejs/docs/src/guide/plugins.md

 ﻿# Plugins

 Plugins usually add global-level functionality to Vue.
-There is no strictly defined scope for a plugin - there are typically several types of plugins:
+There is no strictly defined scope for a plugin, but common scenarios where plugins are useful include:

 1. Add some global methods or properties, e.g. [vue-custom-element](https://github.com/karol-f/vue-custom-element).